There’s so much good prospecting equipment out there today and a little that's not so good...

 Proline 2 ½ inch model – touted as the perfect size dual-purpose machine.
 As a dredge, it is capable of processing in excess of five cubic yards of material per hour.
 It’s also the smallest Proline combo that can handle a continuous feed with a standard size shovel, making it the perfect highbanker for one or two people.
 Sluice box is 12”x 42”, dredge hose is 2 ½” x 10 feet, can come with a suction nozzle or jet nozzle set-up, a 4 HP engine and HP200 water pump.
 Lists new now for $1,975, plus S/H.

-One Nice Clean Up -- Couch Brook, MA, Bright, Shiney Glacial Gold!
+A Nice Clean Up -- Some Bright, Shiney Glacial Gold

 O.K., my first powered dredge and what a neat piece of equipment!
 I bought it good used for $700, and drove from Rhode Island to New York to get it, and avoid the shipping.
 It came with a smaller 2 ½ HP Honda engine and HP100 water pump, but that hasn’t diminished its ability as far as I can tell.
 It breaks down into a very compact unit, easy to load into my Jeep, and easy to carry to the stream in pieces, in several trips.
 Space is very important, both storage in my garage and in my Jeep.
 I can move, set-up and operate this unit all by myself.
 Set-up only takes 15 minutes, at most.
 The suction nozzle is best for shallow water, when you need to pull the nozzle out of the water a lot, like around rocks/obstacles, without blasting your concentrates out of your sluice box, like a jet nozzle can do.